nkonstantinou/nkonstantinou_website/content/authors/Georgia-Panayiotou/_index.md

 bio: "Current Appointment: Professor of Clinical Psychology at the Department of Psychology, University of Cyprus.
 She directs the Clinical Psychology and Psychophysiology Lab and she is a founding member of the Center for Applied Neuroscience.
 She is a licensed clinical psychologist in Cyprus.
 As of May 2016 she is the Chair of the Department of Psychology."

 interests:
-- Psychophysiology of Emotion and Cognition, Emotional and Cognitive processes in psychopathology, Anxiety and Affective Disorders, Emotional processes in antisocial behaviors
+- Psychophysiology of Emotion and Cognition, Emotional and Cognitive processes in psychopathology, Anxiety and Affective Disorders

 # education:
 #  courses: